antor44/Audio-Transcription/README.md

 The loopback interface is a virtual network interface for each user that, by default, is not accessible from outside your computer.
 However, you can configure the server and the extension to connect from different PCs on your LAN.
 It is also possible to connect the Chrome extension to the server via the Internet, although this requires additional network settings for your operating system and router.

-**Q: Are connections to the server secure?
-Is it safe to use the extension from the Internet to connect to my server?**

-**A:** The WhisperLive server uses WebSockets without secure connections, so both audio clips and transcribed texts are transmitted unencrypted.
-This is not a problem on a local server or when used on a LAN.
-If security is required, you can connect clients to the server via SSH tunnels, which provide sufficient security.

 **Q: Can the server run with GPU acceleration?**

 **A:** By default, WhisperLive Server supports the `faster_whisper` backend accelerated by a GPU, which should be automatically detected as long as the system has a compatible version of the Nvidia CUDA libraries installed.
 The server supports 3 backends: `faster_whisper`, `tensorrt`, and `openvino` (Intel CPU/GPU).
 The `tensorrt` backend is designed for Nvidia graphics cards and is generally more efficient than `faster_whisper`.
 See the WhisperLive documentation for detailed configuration instructions.